Degree-one foliations on complete intersections: Irreducible components of degree-one foliations

 \end{theorem}

 \begin{proof} Let $\F$ be a codimension-one foliation of degree one on $X$.
-By Corollary \ref{C:deg one}, we have that $\F$ is either defined by a closed rational 1-form without codimension one zeros or $\F$ admits a subfoliation of codimension 2, and degree zero.
+By Corollary \ref{C:deg one}, we have that $\F$ is either defined by a closed rational 1-form without codimension-one zeros or $\F$ admits a subfoliation of codimension 2, and degree zero.
 In the first case, $\F$ belongs to $\Log(X;1,2)$ or $\Log(X;1,1,1)$, see \cite[Lemma 2.5]{LPT13}.

 Suppose there exists a subfoliation $\G \subset \F$ of codimension two and degree zero.
 By Theorem \ref{T:Ext2codimgeneral}, and Corollary \ref{C:Ext2codim} in the case of hypersurfaces, we have that $\G$ extends to $\p{n+s}$ and thus $\G$ is defined by the restriction to $X$ of a linear projection $\pi \colon \p{n+s} \dashrightarrow \p{2}$.
 By \cite[Lemma 3.1]{CLLPT7}, there exists a foliation $\Ho$ on $\p{2}$ such that $\F = (\restr{\pi}{X})^* \Ho$.
 Furthermore, Lemma \ref{L:crit-proj} guarantees that $\nF = (\restr{\pi}{X})^*\nH$.
 Therefore, $\Ho$ is a codimension-one foliation of degree one on $\p{2}$.
-The classification of foliations of degree one on $\p{2}$ implies that $\F$ belongs to either $\Log(X;1,2)$ or $\Log(X;1,1,1)$. \end{proof}
+The classification of foliations of degree one on $\p{2}$ {\cite[pp.8--19]{JP-Jouanoulou79}} implies that $\F$ belongs to either $\Log(X;1,2)$ or $\Log(X;1,1,1)$. \end{proof}